Edwards Pierrepont: Early life and ancestry

 Edwards Pierrepont was born in North Haven, Connecticut, on March 4, 1817.
 He was the son of Giles Pierepont and Eunice Munson Pierepont.
 Giles Pierepont was a New England descendant of James Pierepont, a cofounder of Yale University.
 Pierrepont's baptised name was Munson Edwards Pierepont, however, he changed his name to Edwards Pierrepont, dropping Munson and adding an extra "r" to his last name.
 Pierrepont was an earlier version of his family name.

 Pierrepont attend several schools in the North Haven area, enrolled at Yale University, and graduated in 1837.
 After graduation, Edwards traveled and explored the West, then studied at New Haven Law School.
 He passed the bar in 1840, and tutored at Yale University from 1840 to 1841.
 He then moved to Columbus, Ohio where he practiced law with Phineas B. Wilcox from 1840 to 1845.
 In 1846, Pierrepont moved to New York where he established his own practice.

-Marriages, family, and estates
+Marriage, family, and estates

 On May 27, 1846, Pierrepont married Margaretta Willoughby, from Brooklyn, the daughter of Samuel Willoughby.
 Their marriage produced two children, one son, Edwin, and one daughter, Margaretta.
 Edwin died in Rome in 1885 while serving as Chargé d'Affaires, having replaced Mr. William Astor, the U.S. Envoy, who had retired.
 Pierrepont's daughter married Leanord F. Beckwith who lived at 48 West Seventy-second Street in New York.

 In 1852, Pierrepont completed the construction of his estate house at 103 Fifth Avenue in New York.
 This would be his permanent residence for the next 40 years.
 In 1867, Pierrepont built a country estate house in Garrison, designed by architect Alexander Jackson Davis; it was listed on the National Register of Historic Places in 1982 as the Hurst-Pierrepont Estate.